-My current research is mainly focused on the study of the influence that genetic factors have on complex risk traits for common human diseases from an evolutionary, epidemiological and functional point of view.
+My current research is mainly focused on the study of the influence of genetic factors on common human diseases from an evolutionary, genetic epidemiological, epigenetic and functional point of view.

 I obtained my degree in Biology in the University of Santiago de Compostela (USC) (Spain) in 1994.
 In 1995, I obtained my Mphil in the USC (Spain) working on a project combining Cytogenetics and Population Genetics.

 My PhD project in the USC (Spain) (1999) was both in the characterization of patterns of gametic disequilibrium (or linkage disequilibrium, LD) between dinucleotide repeat loci spanning human chromosome 11p15, and in the development of a new methodology (now patented) for dinucleotide repeat genotyping.

 In 2002, I moved to the Human Genetics Division (University of Southampton), funded in the first instance by a European Community Marie Curie Fellowship.
 I was involved first in the analysis of human chromosome Y in the context of complex traits.
 I continued working within the Human Genetics Division as a postdoctoral research fellow until October 2006, funded from a UK Medical Research Council Programme grant and from HOPE.
 My main work has been in statistical genetic analyses of two candidate genomic regions (the IGF2-INS-TH region and the ACE-GH cluster) in relation to metabolic and cardiovascular risk traits, but I also performed experimental laboratory work (focused on specific SNPs, microsatellites and method developments).